 For the first hour of the film, Leia has a faux-British accent that is dropped halfway through the movie and never heard from again; notably, she drops it right in the middle of the Alderaan scene.
 It's entirely possible that she was using her dignified "senatorial voice" initially to seem condescending and show her bravery, but when Tarkin threatened to destroy Alderaan, she reacted in her natural accent.

-My interpretation was honestly that Leia was just mocking Tarkin's own British accent, possibly to hide how scared she really is, but when Alderaan is threatened she drops it, realising that this is NOT the kind of man you want to upset
+My interpretation was that Leia was just mocking Tarkin's own British accent, possibly to hide how afraid she was, but when Alderaan was threatened, she dropped it, realising that this is NOT the kind of man you want to upset

-Also worth noting: the sentence right before was "I don't think he exists anymore." — even with metaphorical truths Owen isn't quite certain Obi-Wan is entirely dead, but he'd likely prefer to think he is, because if Obi-Wan came back it quite likely could involve Luke.
+Also worth noting: the sentence right before was "I don't think he exists anymore." — even with metaphorical truths, Owen isn't quite certain Obi-Wan is entirely dead, but he'd likely prefer to think he is, because if Obi-Wan came back, it quite likely could endanger Luke.

 Princess Leia only seems like a Damsel in Distress because we see most of the movie from Luke Skywalker's perspective.
 When you see the movie through her eyes, you remember that she never actually had any reason to believe that anyone was coming to her rescue until Luke barged into her cell in Stormtrooper armor.
 Indeed, nobody would have come to her rescue if the Millennium Falcon hadn't been pulled in by the Death Star's tractor beam right after arriving at Alderaan—a Contrived Coincidence that gave Luke and co. the perfect opportunity to rescue her.
 Up until that point, she fully expected to give her life for the Rebellion, and had no reason to believe that she wouldn't have to.
 From her perspective, she's a loyal Rebel soldier fully prepared to sacrifice herself for the cause.
 There's a reason Leia's a feminist icon.